Piriápolis: History

 Piriápolis was founded on 5 November 1890 as El Balneario del Porvenir (the Resort of the Future).
-In 1890, businessman Francisco Piria had bought a very big stretch of land, including the hills Cerro Pan de Azúcar, Cerro del Inglés and Cerro del Toro, all the way south to the beach.
+In 1890, businessman Francisco Piria had bought a very big stretch of land, including the hills Cerro Pan de Azúcar, Cerro San Antonio and Cerro del Toro, all the way south to the beach.
 In 1897 he finished the construction of his personal residence, Piria´s Castle, in 1905 the construction of "Hotel Piriápolis", today known as "Colonia Escolar de Vacaciones", in 1910 he constructed the coastal avenue Rambla de los Argentinos finished in 1916.
 From 1920 to 1930 he constructed the Argentino Hotel, one of the biggest hotels of South America of the times.
 When Piria died in 1933, his natural and legal children started fighting each other over the inheritance.

 On 10 September 1937, the status of the populated centre was elevated to "Pueblo" (village) by the Act of Ley Nº 9.687.
 On 21 June 1960 its status was further elevated to "Ciudad" (city) by the Act of Ley Nº 12.736.